DPDK/dpdk/doc/guides/sample_app_ug/intel_quickassist.rst

         ./build/dpdk_qat -c 0xff -n 2 -- -p 0x3 --config '(0,0,1),(1,0,2)'

-Refer to the *Intel® DPDK Test Report* for more examples of traffic generator setup and the application startup command lines.
+Refer to the *DPDK Test Report* for more examples of traffic generator setup and the application startup command lines.
 If no errors are generated in response to the startup commands, the application is running correctly.

 .. |quickassist_block_diagram| image:: img/quickassist_block_diagram.png